 exportPdfWithUnderlayer = trueis set inExportOptions. - Do not flatten the PDF or the underlayer will be lost.

-❌ Video scene shows different flow:
+❌ Video scene needs a different flow:

 Next Steps#